cloudhotspot/pypackage-docker/README.md

 ## Quick Start

 The following provides an example to enable you to get started, and assumes you are using the included sample application located in the `src` folder.
+For further information on how to prepare your application for this workflow, refer to the <a href="http://pypackage-docker.readthedocs.org/en/latest/application_requirements.html" target="_blank">documentation</a>.

 ### Prerequisites